robaitch/example/README.md

-This is a new file to test git commands
+This is a new file to test git commands - its really not working